 Alcohol detox: does it really mean we can never drink again?
 This is a common question that crosses the mind of practically every individual that suffers from an alcohol addiction.
 Unfortunately there is no stead fast answer, as everyone is different.
 There is a general consensus however that leans heavily towards permanent abstinence.
-Looking at the truth of your own alcoholic addiction will help you to decide if it is likely you will ever be able to drink safely again.
+Looking at the truth of your own alcoholic addiction will help you to decide if it is likely you will never be able to drink safely again.

 You may find answering the following questions helpful in getting to the truth of your own alcohol addiction: